Oscillatory Hierarchical Reservoirs for Human-like Rhythm Perception and Anticipation: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{hen} a child sings a nursery rhyme or a musician performs Mozart, the neural mechanisms underlying the perception and production of music pose intriguing questions for cognitive neuroscience~\cite{buhusi2005makes}.
+When a child sings a nursery rhyme or a musician performs Mozart, the neural mechanisms underlying the perception and production of music pose intriguing questions for cognitive neuroscience.
 The interaction between auditory and motor systems has garnered significant attention.
-For instance, playing a musical instrument, such as the drums, requires precise coordination between the auditory signal (the musical note or beat) and the motor action (the movement of the arm to strike the drum pad).
+For instance, playing a musical instrument, such as the drums, requires precise coordination between the auditory signal (such as a musical note or rhythmic event) and the motor action (the movement of the arm to strike the drum pad).
 Three fundamental motor control functions are essential for performing rhythmic patterns: timing, sequencing, and movement organization.
 Accurate timing governs the rhythmic structure, while sequencing and organization are crucial for executing each note in the rhythmic sequence.

-These motor control functions correspond to different levels of metric rhythmic pattern perception.
-Metric rhythmic patterns are typically divided into three levels: Tatum, Tactus, and Measure.
-The Tatum represents the smallest unit of subdivision, corresponding to the fundamental frequency that governs the timing of events within the rhythmic pattern~\cite{london2012hearing}.
-The Meter, rooted in the perception and production of the pulse or tactus, is flexible across a range of frequencies~\cite{patel2014evolutionary}.
-Across cultures, music unfolds within a higher-order metric structure, creating musical expectations that enable individuals to predict and organize future motor behaviours~\cite{large2002perceiving, breska2020context, proksch2020motor}.
-Both the tactus and measure levels contribute to the sequencing and organization of rhythmic patterns.